hxzd5568/TracNe/readme.md

 The tested model should be placed in `out/model_dir`.
 After running the python script, the erroneous input triggering maximal errors will be stored in this directory.
 Augments low and high are the constraints for the input range.
 Users can control isolation granularity by $granularity$.
 Default number 64 is enough for error localization.
 It should be better than 4.

 If the model is secure under the selected compilation option and input range, the errors found by the process are zero or less than the tolerance.
-Otherwise, the model are suspectable to the compilers' optimization.
+Otherwise, the model is suspectable to the compilers' optimization.

 ### Error tracing and isolating